 229. Land to be kept free of inflammable matter

-(a) The owner and/or occupier of any yard or vacant land situate in any fire district to which the Act applies shall cause such yard or vacant land to be kept at all times free of inflammable matter (including trees, crops, grasses, and weeds) of any nature or quantity which may be, or cause, or be likely to become, either directly or indirectly a danger by fire to life or property.
+(a) The owner and/or occupier of any yard or vacant land situate in any fire district to which the Act applies shall cause such yard or vacant land to be kept at all times free of inflammable matter (including trees, crops, grasses, and weeds) of any nature or quantity which may be, or cause, or be likely to become, either directly or indirectly, a danger by fire to life or property.

 (b) For the purposes of this regulation —

+occupier means the inhabitant occupier of any land or, if there is no inhabitant occupier, the person entitled to possession thereof;

 owner means the person for the time being receiving or entitled to receive the rents and profits of land, whether on his own account or as agent, trustee, or attorney for another person or who, if the land were let to a tenant at a rent, would be entitled to receive the rent as aforesaid;

-occupier means the inhabitant occupier of any land or, if there is no inhabitant occupier, the person entitled to possession thereof;

 person includes any body of persons corporate or unincorporate.

 [230.
-Deleted in Gazette 28 Sep 1960 p.
+Deleted: Gazette 28 Sep 1960 p.
 2986.]

 [231.
-Deleted in Gazette 31 Oct 2012 p.
+Deleted: Gazette 31 Oct 2012 p.
 5242.]

-[First Appendix deleted in Gazette 18 Jan 2013 p.
+[First Appendix deleted: Gazette 18 Jan 2013 p.
 147.]

-[Second Appendix deleted in Gazette 22 Dec 1998 p.
+[Second Appendix deleted: Gazette 22 Dec 1998 p.
 6847.]

-[Third Appendix deleted in Gazette 18 Jan 2013 p.
+[Third Appendix deleted: Gazette 18 Jan 2013 p.
 147.]

 Notes

-1 This is a compilation of the Fire Brigades Regulations 1943 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 20 September 2013 of the Fire Brigades Regulations 1943 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table